 Debuted in 2021, what exactly is the WBG (Wide Band Gap) that focused by leading foundries?

-Amid booming 5G and electrical vehicle (EV) industries, why is the 3rd generation WBG being targeted by big leaders?Wide-Bandgap-SiC-GaN
+Amid booming 5G and electrical vehicle (EV) industries, why is the WBG being targeted by big leaders?Wide-Bandgap-SiC-GaN

 After Si of the first generation and GaAs the second, the key material for making semiconductors has come to the third one’s SiC and GaN.

-The 3rd generation WBG semiconductors are looming the industry with their advanced material in 2021.
+The Compound Semiconductors with WBG(wide-band gap) are looming the industry with their advanced material in 2021.
 What is WBG?
 What features it has?
 Why is it so loved in the coming era of 5G, EV, renewable energy, and industry 4.0?